This magazine takes you directly into the future!

 Some people fear that RPA is a major threat to many jobs.
 That concern has its merits but the fact remains; If banks and finance institutions want to offer better customer services, they need RPA in some capacity.

-Machine learning (ML) and artificial intelligence (AI) are two of the most transformative technologies of our time, and they are having a major impact on the FinTech industry.
+Machine learning (ML) and Artificial Intelligence (AI) are two of the most transformative technologies of our time, and they are having a major impact on the FinTech industry.

 ML and AI are being used to develop new and innovative financial products and services, as well as to improve the efficiency and security of existing financial systems.
 Here are a few specific examples: